nitrogency/links-extractor-to-json/README.md

     />
   </p>
 </div>
 Fork that allows for the extraction of links from web pages to a .JSON file.

-Also includes the following additions:
+## Includes the following additions:
 - Extracted links are checked if they end correctly (.com, .net, etc.).
 This means no links leading to files.
 - Links which match the site that's being scanned don't get included.
 - Each validated link is assigned an ID and written to JSON.

+## Sections

 - [Dependencies :heavy_plus_sign:](#dependencies)
 - [Install :package:](#install)